mclemente/foundryvtt-easy-polls/README.md

 ## Contact

-If you wish to contact me for any reason, reach me out on Discord using my tag: `Forien#2130`
+If you wish to contact me for any reason, reach me out on Discord using my tag: `mclemente#5524`

 ## Acknowledgments

+-   Forien, for the original module
-* Thanks to Discord member Vathraq for the idea for this module!
+-   Thanks to Discord member Vathraq for the idea for this module!

-## Support

-If you wish to support module development, please consider [becoming Patron](https://www.patreon.com/foundryworkshop) or donating [through Paypal](https://www.paypal.com/cgi-bin/webscr?cmd=_s-xclick&hosted_button_id=6P2RRX7HVEMV2&source=url).
-Thanks!

 ## License

-Forien's Easy Polls is a module for Foundry VTT by Forien and is licensed under a [Creative Commons Attribution 4.0 International License](http://creativecommons.org/licenses/by/4.0/).
+Easy Polls is a fork of [Forien's Easy Polls](https://github.com/Forien/foundryvtt-forien-easy-polls), used under [Creative Commons Attribution 4.0 International License](http://creativecommons.org/licenses/by/4.0/).
+Easy Polls is licensed under [Creative Commons Attribution 4.0 International License](http://creativecommons.org/licenses/by/4.0/) by Matheus Clemente.

-This work is licensed under Foundry Virtual Tabletop [EULA - Limited License Agreement for module development from May 29, 2020](https://foundryvtt.com/article/license/).
+This work is licensed under Foundry Virtual Tabletop [EULA - Limited License Agreement for module development from February 17, 2021](https://foundryvtt.com/article/license/).